gabriel-laet/api-docs/src/docs/other-resources/authorization/index.md

 The operation is considered with success when the user node from response has data.
 Then, you need to use field `apiKey` in header for the next operations how described in [authorization introduction](/introduction/authorization).

-> TODO: (sec) Verify if this operation is protected against brute force, after, inspect if UserNode has some sensitive data.

 ## Logout